VL07/open-discord.js-bot/README.md

-# open discord.js bot
+# discord.js-slash-command-handeler

- A open source discord.js bot
+A slash command handeler with subcommands for discord.js